phdigitaljustice/phdigitaljustice.github.io/_posts/2021-05-04-IT-Consultation.md

 img: it0.png
 ---

 **Through the Digital Lens 1**: Composed of IT experts coming from a wide array of variety, the two-day event gathered the Philippine IT Community to collectively discuss and contextualize the concept of Digital Justice in the Philippines, and provide insights on other issues surrounding the said topic.
-The four core concepts that were discussed at the event were Data Ownership, Data Protection, Data Infrastructure, and Data Democracy.
+The four core concepts that were discussed at the event were [Data Ownership](#topic1), [Data Protection](#topic2), [Data Infrastructure](#topic3), and [Data Democracy](#topic4).
 <!--more-->

-### DATA OWNERSHIP
+### DATA OWNERSHIP {#topic1}

 ![Data Ownership](/assets/img/it1-0.png "Data Ownership")